 “We’re still proving them wrong in being able to operate in a bipartisan manner,” Sen. Joe Manchin, D-W.Va., told reporters on Thursday.
 “When you have both (Senate Majority Leader) Chuck Schumer and (Senate Minority Leader) Mitch McConnell vote for the same piece of legislation, that is monumental.”

-According to preliminary estimates, the bipartisan proposal would dedicate $110 billion toward road and bridge projects, $73 for electricity and power grid work, $65 billion for broadband improvements, and $55 billion for water infrastructure.
+According to preliminary estimates, the bipartisan proposal would dedicate $110 billion toward road and bridge projects, $73 billion for electricity and power grid work, $65 billion for broadband improvements, and $55 billion for water infrastructure.
 The plan would be funded by repurposing unused coronavirus relief funds and unemployment insurance money as well as return investment on projects, federal auctions and delaying the Medicare Part D rebate rule.

 “This is all paid for.
 No new taxes,” Manchin said.